Creating a Book

 You’ll be prompted to select a parent directory to create the project within.
 Then, you’ll be asked to name the directory for your book project:

 The new book project will be created and opened within VS Code.
-Click the Render button to preview the book:
+Click the Preview button (Preview icon) to preview the book:

 The preview will show to the right of the source file.
 As you re-render index.qmd or render other files like intro.qmd, the preview is automatically updated.